SamMackrill/InDUstrious/README.md

   * ProdDisplay2
 * Paste the display driver config into the programming board
 * Add up to 9 monitor programming boards
-* Connect up to 9 industries and the databank to the monitor programming board
+* Connect up to 9 industries and the databank to the monitor programming board (any order, do not rename the slots)
 * Paste the monitor config into all the monitor programming boards
 * Name the containers as C_XXXX where XXXX is the name of what is being stored e.g. C_Bauxite
 * Name the overflow containers as O_XXXX where XXXX is the name of what is being stored e.g. O_Hydrogen
 * Optionally name the industry machines after what they are producing
 * Optionally add a button and relays to turn eveything on at once
+* Can tweak the behaviour by right clicking the master programming board -> Advanced -> Edit Lua Parameters

 ### How it works - Expanded (not working yet)
 #### Expanded